yuma-dev/clip-library/README.md

 ![Export Options](https://github.com/user-attachments/assets/a140fdff-38ee-4f92-a8f0-e5bf84f96075)
 _(the last export saved the video into my clipboard instead of saving as a file, for easy sharing)_

+### 🔊 Persistent Clip Settings
+Adjust and save settings for individual clips, including volume, name, and playback speed.
+These settings are saved for each specific clip, so the next time you open that clip, it will have the same customized settings.

+### 🔄 Reversable Edits
+All edits are non-destructive and fully reversible.
+Clip Library saves edit information separately, preserving your original video files.

+`Exluding Deletion, this will permanently Delete the actual Video file!`

 ## Getting Started